ethereum/web3.py/docs/quickstart.rst

 To use the web3 library you will need to initialize the :class:`~web3.Web3` class and connect to an Ethereum node.
+There are several ways to configure this connection; the full details can be found in the :ref:`Providers<providers>` documentation.

-The quickest way to do so for free is by setting up an account on `Infura <https://infura.io/>`_.
-On Infura, create a project and copy the Project ID.
-Then set the environment variable ``WEB3_INFURA_PROJECT_ID``.
+The quickest way to connect to a mainnet node for free is by setting up an account on `Infura <https://infura.io/>`_.
+On the Infura dashboard, create a project, copy the Project ID, then set the environment variable ``WEB3_INFURA_PROJECT_ID`` before running your script or application.

 .. code-block:: shell